Relactation is when you start breastfeeding again after stopping. This could be after a gap of weeks or months.

 Supplementing breastfeeds

 At first, you will need to supplement the breastfeeds.
-This means giving your baby other milk while you work to increase your milk production.
-You can do this with formula or any expressed breast milk you have.
+This means giving your baby other milk until your milk production increases.
+You can do this with formula or expressed breast milk.

 If you have expressed breast milk, give this first before you give your baby any infant formula.
 Do not mix the two together.